waydabber/BetterDisplay/README.md

 - The app is compatible with all Apple Silicon and Intel Macs running macOS Big Sur, Monterey or Ventura.
 - XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended) and an Apple Silicon Mac.
 - The display connect/disconnect feature requires an Apple Silicon Mac running macOS Ventura.
-- Native Smooth resolution scaling requires macOS Ventura or Monterey 12.4 (or newer) and natively connected displays.
-- Maximum Native Smooth scaling resolutions depend on GPU capabilities and the display's resolution (horizontal framebuffer size limit is 6K for M1/M2, 8K for M1/M2 Pro/Max/Ultra - this translates to 3K and 4K horizontal HiDPI resolutions).
+- Native smooth scaling requires macOS Ventura or Monterey 12.4 (or newer) and natively connected displays.
+Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for M1/M2, 7680 pixels for M1/M2 Pro/Max/Ultra).
 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
-Some docks (especially DisplayLink ones) might not support DDC.
-Software brightness control is available for all displays.
-All built-in ports of all Macs that can officially run the supported macOS versions are supported for DDC communication (including M2 Pro/Max, M1 built-in HDMI, 2018 Intel mini built-in HDMI).
+Some docks and dongles may not support DDC.
+All built-in ports of all Macs that can run the app are supported for DDC communication.
 - The app is compatible with headless Macs to create custom dummy resolutions for remote access.

 ## Supporting the development, purchasing BetterDisplay Pro